-After some creative thinking, anglers in Europe began to experiment with tungsten beads and lead underbodies to weigh down their fly patterns.
-These adaptations create a dense, heavy fly that sinks quickly through the water and stays in that vital strike zone, right at the bottom of the water column.
+After some creative thinking, anglers in Europe began to experiment with tungsten beads and lead underbodies to weigh down their patterns.
+These adaptations create a dense, heavy flies that sink quickly through the water and stays in that vital strike zone, right at the bottom of the water column.

-Instead of using an indicator, anglers use a section of bright monofilament (the sighter) to tell how deep their fly is and to detect strikes on their fly.
+Instead of using an indicator, anglers use a section of bright monofilament (the sighter) to tell how deep their flies are and to detect strikes.
 If you see the sighter pull taut, set your hook fast!

 What is Czech Nymphing?

-Czech nymphing is a type of fly fishing that became common in Eastern Europe, specifically in Czechoslovakia.
+Czech nymphing became common in Eastern Europe, specifically in Czechoslovakia.
 Inspired by the Polish style of nymphing, anglers took this method, honed it, and perfected it into a killer way to fish!

 Nymphing in the Czech style is all about fishing at short range – it’s even possible that your line won’t touch the water at all!
 The flies, commonly known as bobeshs, tend to be weighted shrimp or caddisfly larvae patterns tied on grub hooks.
 You can fish with two or even three nymphs at once – size 8 – 16 flies tend to work best.

 If you want to give Euro nymphing a go, you’ll want to invest in some specific gear.
-Here’s the lowdown on the best gear for Euro nymphing:
+Here’s the lowdown on the best gears for you:

-Nymphing rods usually are longer than traditional fly fishing rods.
+Nymph fishing rods usually are longer than traditional fly rods.
 The most common length is 10 foot, but you can even find rods that go up to 12 foot.

-Nowadays, most fly fishing manufacturers and brands have their own version of a nymphing fly rod, plus a range of products and accessories to kit you out.
+Nowadays, most fishing manufacturers and brands have their own version of a nymphing rod, plus a range of products and accessories to kit you out.

-Nymphing rods are available in sizes from 2 weight to 5 weight.
-They differ from conventional fly rods, as they have a stiff back section and a more sensitive tip which gives you that incredible feedback from your fly.
+Nymph fishing rods are available in sizes from 2 weight to 5 weight.
+They differ from conventional rods, as they have a stiff back section and a more sensitive tip which gives you that incredible feedback from your flies.

-For fly fishing Euro nymph-style, you’ll want a specialized leader.
+For fishing Euro nymph style, you’ll want a specialized leader.
 The Czech nymphing leader setup calls for a leader that ideally matches the length of your rod.
 Much more, and you’ll struggle to haul in a catch, and the best fishing is almost always had close at hand.

 Typical Euro leaders are made up of a stiffer butt section which gives you the power to flip your fly.
 Next comes that vital monofilament section called the sighter, and then finally, your tippet.
 The sighter is held high above the river and stands in for an indicator, allowing you to notice strikes instantly.

 As to your tippet, it should be around the same length as the depth you’re fishing.
-When choosing the best tippet for your fly fishing rig, you want to consider how quickly you want your fly to sink into the zone.
+When choosing the best tippet for your rig, you want to consider how quickly you want your flies to sink into the zone.
 The diameter of your tippet will affect this sink rate, so choose carefully.

 Most Euro nymphing flies have dense, heavy tungsten beads and may also have a lead underbody.
 You’ll find that there are a range of flies with different weights depending on how quickly you want them to sink.